Pretz/blog/2016-01-29-swift-codegen.md

 }
 ```

-Actually, this is pretty clever.
-Even though I could call this segue from any view controller, if I _move the segue in the storyboard_, the compiler will catch it.
+This is pretty clever.
+Even though I could call this segue from any view controller, if I move or rename the segue in the storyboard, the compiler will catch it.
 If I copy and paste this code to a different view controller class, though, it'll crash at runtime.

 ```swift
 override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {